Optimal power extraction from active particles with hidden states

+Both models are characterised by time-symmetric positional trajectories (SM Sec.~\ref{sr:I}) and thus vanishing informational entropy production rates (iEPR) \cite{fodor2022irreversibility,markovich2021thermodynamics}, defined as the Kullback-Leibler divergence \cite{kullback1951information} per unit time of the ensemble of forward paths and their time-reversed counterparts \cite{gaspard2004time,roldan2015decision}.

+In the Markovian case, where all degrees of freedom are observable, the iEPR is proportional to the thermodynamic dissipation and thus provides a (loose) upper bound to the extractable power.
+This relation fails to apply in the presence of hidden states \cite{cocconi2022scaling,yu2021inverse,esposito2012stochastic}.
+Indeed, we show that positive average power extraction remains possible even for vanishing iEPR upon Bayesian inference of the hidden state (cf.~\cite{PhysRevLett.129.220601}, where it is argued that vanishing local iEPR implies zero extractable work).
+Measurement-driven protocols of the type we discuss in the following incur a thermodynamic maintenance cost \cite{leff2002maxwell,ouldridge_power_2018}, but are not constrained by Landauer's principle in the same way as equilibrium information engines \cite{malgaretti2022,saha2022information}.

 \paragraph*{Definition of the optimal protocol ---} Consider the overdamped Langevin equation for a generic active particle $\dot{x}(t) = w(t) + \gamma^{-1} F_{\rm ext}(t) + \sqrt{2 D_x} \xi(t)$, where $\xi(t)$ is a white noise of unit covariance with associated diffusivity $D_x$ and $\gamma$ denotes the viscosity.
 We henceforth work in units whereby $\gamma=1$.
-Here, $w(t)$ is a stochastic self-propulsion velocity, which for the time being we take to be known to an external observer tasked with controlling the applied force $F_{\rm ext}(t)$.
+Here, $w(t)$ is a stochastic self-propulsion velocity, which for the time being we take to be measurable by an external observer tasked with controlling the applied force $F_{\rm ext}(t)$. {In practice, $F_{\mathrm{ext}}(t)$ could be implemented using an optical trap \cite{saha2022information} or, for a charged active colloid \cite{sandoval2016magnetic}, through an external electric field of time-varying magnitude and direction.} Positive average work is readily extracted by applying an $F_{\rm ext}(t)$ smaller than and opposite to the particle's self-propulsion \cite{pietzonka2019autonomous, dileonardo2010bacterial, roberts2023run}.
+Over a duration $T$ this generates a noise-averaged total work by the particle against the known external force

+{which constitutes the key observable of a hypothetical experiment.} Above and henceforth, $\mathbb{E}_{\phi}[\bullet]$ is used to denote an average with respect to the steady-state distribution of the random variable $\phi$.
 We will subsequently refer to $F_{\rm ext}(t)$ as ``the protocol''.
-The noise-averaged total work extracted from the active particle over a time window of duration $T$ is given by the integral

-Above and henceforth, $\mathbb{E}_{\phi}[\bullet]$ is used to denote an average with respect to the steady-state distribution of the random variable $\phi$.
-The integrand, which corresponds to the instantaneous power output, can be maximised at each time $t$ by applying the protocol $F_{\rm ext}^*(t) = - w(t)/2$.
+The integrand of Eq.~(\ref{eq:work_definition}), corresponding to the instantaneous power output, can be maximised at each time $t$ by applying the protocol $F_{\rm ext}^*(t) = - w(t)/2$.
 The corresponding steady-state average power output is

 where $\bar{w} \equiv \mathbb{E}_w[ w(t)]$ and we have invoked ergodicity to convert time averages to ensemble averages.
 The average power is smaller than the thermodynamic dissipation at $F_{\rm ext} =0$, given by $D_x \dot{S}_i = \mathbb{E}_w[ w^2(t) ]$ \cite{seifert2012stochastic, cocconi2020entropy}, demonstrating that the entropy production rate $\dot{S}_i$ provides only a \textit{loose} upper bound to the extractable power at low Reynolds number, due to the unavoidability of viscous effects when $\dot{x}(t)\neq 0$.
 We will henceforth refer to protocols $F_{\rm ext}^*(t)$ achieving the maximum average power output allowed under a particular set of constraints as \emph{optimal}.